saikumarseepana01/AN-INTELLIGENT-FRAUD-DETECTION-FRAMEWORK-FOR-MULTI-PARTICIPANT-E-COMMERCE-TRANSACTIONS/README.md

 ﻿# AN-INTELLIGENT-FRAUD-DETECTION-FRAMEWORK-FOR-MULTI-PARTICIPANT-E-COMMERCE-TRANSACTIONS
-MultiParticipant Ecommerce
+🛒 Multi-Participant Ecommerce System
-This project is a Multi-Participant Ecommerce System built using .NET technologies.
-It allows multiple vendors and customers to interact in an online marketplace environment, enabling functionalities such as product listing, ordering, user authentication, and role-based access.
+This project is a Multi-Participant Ecommerce System developed using .NET technologies.
+It enables multiple sellers and customers to engage in buying and selling through a shared platform.

-Features
+✨ Features
-User Registration and Login (Admin, Seller, Customer)
+👥 User Roles: Admin, Seller, Customer

-Product management by Sellers
+🛍️ Product Management by Sellers

-Product browsing and ordering by Customers

-Order tracking and management
+🧾 Order Placement and Tracking for Customers

-Admin control over platform operations
+🔐 Secure Login & Registration

+🛠️ Admin Dashboard for Managing Users & Products

-Prerequisites
+✅ Prerequisites
-Before running the project, ensure you have the following installed:
+Make sure you have the following installed before running the project:

-.NET Framework or .NET SDK (based on project type)
+💻 .NET SDK / .NET Framework

-Visual Studio with Windows Forms or ASP.NET support
+🧰 Visual Studio

-SQL Server or SQL Server Express
+🗄️ SQL Server or SQL Server Express

-WinRAR or 7-Zip to extract .rar file
+📦 WinRAR or 7-Zip to extract .rar file

-How to Run the Project
+🚀 How to Run the Project
-Step 1: Extract the Project
+📂 Step 1: Extract the Project
-Extract the MultiParticipantEcommerce.rar file to your desired location using WinRAR or 7-Zip.
+Extract MultiParticipantEcommerce.rar using WinRAR or 7-Zip.

-Step 2: Open the Project
+🧭 Step 2: Open in Visual Studio
 Launch Visual Studio.

-Click on "Open a Project or Solution".
+Click "Open a project or solution".

-Navigate to the extracted folder and select the .sln (solution) file.
+Navigate to the extracted folder and select the .sln file.

-Step 3: Configure the Database
+🗄️ Step 3: Set Up the Database
 Open SQL Server Management Studio (SSMS).

-Locate the .sql file (usually provided in the project or DB folder).

-Execute the script to create the database.
+Locate and run the provided .sql file to create the database.

-In the project, update the connection string in App.config or Web.config to match your SQL Server settings.
+Update the connection string in App.config or Web.config if needed.

-Step 4: Build and Run
+🧪 Step 4: Build and Run
-Build the solution using Ctrl + Shift + B.
+Press Ctrl + Shift + B to Build.

-Run the project by pressing F5 or clicking the Start button.
+Press F5 or click Start to Run the project.

-Login Credentials
+🔐 Default Login Credentials
-Note: Default admin, seller, or customer login credentials (if any) will be in the database or included in the documentation inside the project.
+Check the documentation or database for predefined credentials like:

+Admin: admin@example.com / admin123

+Seller: seller@example.com / seller123

+Customer: customer@example.com / customer123

+(Actual credentials may vary.)

-Troubleshooting
+🛠️ Troubleshooting
-If you encounter missing references, restore NuGet packages via Tools > NuGet Package Manager > Manage NuGet Packages for Solution.

-Ensure your SQL Server instance is running and the connection string is correctly configured.
+❌ Missing references?
+Restore packages via NuGet.

+🔌 Can't connect to DB?
+Double-check the connection string and SQL Server status.

+📎 Author & Info
+Project by Sai Kumar Seepana
+📘 For help, contact me on mail : saikumarseepana01@gmail.com.